Katrina to COVID: New Orleans' Black Community Pounded Again

 A sign on downtown's Joy Theater reads, “Everything you love about New Orleans is because of Black people” — a testament to the food, music, and parades that African Americans have created in the city.

-But for the Black people who make up the tourism industry's backbone — hotel cleaners, Frenchman Street musicians, line cooks — the work usually hasn't meant wealth.
+But for the Black people who make up the tourism industry's backbone — hotel cleaners, Frenchman Street musicians, line cooks — the work usually doesn't meant wealth.

 “This is still the best tourist destination in the world," said Jay H. Banks, a Black City Council member.
 “People want to come here because of this magic.
 But it certainly has not been of great benefit to the people that make the magic happen.”